 Red Light Therapy Provides a Great Return on Investment

 Most practices rely on a fast and reliable return on investment for their equipment.
 Solbasium provides solutions to fit nearly every practice.
 The entire Solbasium Optix series are the only ones in their class to offer an industry-leading 4-year warranty, and they will pay for themselves many times over during the warranty’s coverage period.

 A single red light therapy session costs from $25 to $85.
 A number of factors can influence the session cost, such as your location and whether you offer it as a standalone treatment or combine it with other treatments, such as cryotherapy.

-At $3,499, the Optix 480 system offers a great return on investment.
+At $3,495, the Optix 480 system offers a great return on investment.
 While it is the top of its class, the system would only take 41 sessions at $85 each to pay for itself.
 Since practices can charge more for combination treatments, using a new Optix 480 system alongside other treatment modes can optimize return on investment even more.
-While the Optix 480 is a great option for any practice, we also manufacture larger units with 600,
+While the Optix 480 is a great option for any practice, we also manufacture full body light therapy beds.